What is Hot Glue – A Comprehensive Guide

 Mod Melt Molds

-These non-stick silicone molds are so much fun (left).
-There are several variations to choose from.
-Insert one of the clear or colorful Mod Melt sticks into your High-temp hot glue gun.
-I keep my Mod Melter just for use with Mod Melt sticks.
+These non-stick silicone molds are so much fun.
+(Please note: The Mod Molds are no longer available, but you can find loads of similar silicone molds on Amazon or in craft stores that you can use instead.
+They are often in the cake decorating section.)
+Insert one of the clear or colorful sticks into your High-temp hot glue gun.
+I keep my Mod Melter (no longer available) just for use with Mod Melt sticks.
 Once it is hot, fill a Mod Melt mold.
 TIPS: I start in the middle and work my way out toward the edge.
 Don’t overfill the mold.
 Wait 7-10 minutes (the bottom of the mold will feel cool) and pop out your shape (right) by twisting the mold.
+These molds have lots of flexibility.
 TIP: I also love, love the Mod Melt Finger Protectors.
 I was always burning myself before I found these.